29th Satellite Awards

-The 29th Satellite Awards is an award ceremony honoring the year's outstanding performers, films and television shows, presented by the International Press Academy.
+The 29th Satellite Awards is an award ceremony honoring the year's outstanding performers, films and television series, presented by the International Press Academy.

 The nominations were announced on December 16, 2024.
-The winners were announced on January 26, 2025; however, the awards presentation is currently postponed to a date yet to be announced due to the ongoing Los Angeles wildfires; a new date will be announced shortly.
+The winners were announced on January 26, 2025; however, the awards presentation was postponed, due to the January Southern California wildfires, to February 21, 2025.

 Brady Corbet's epic period drama The Brutalist led the film nominations with ten, followed by Dune: Part Two with nine, while Conclave and Emilia Pérez received eight nominations each.
 For the television categories, the historical drama Shōgun received the most nominations with five, followed by Baby Reindeer, The Curse and Feud: Capote vs. The Swans with four each.